 In 2017, an incident revealed this method was being used to catch drivers exceeding the limits when a speeding car drove past a truck and was later apprehended and fined.
 This created huge publicity for safer driving – it’s said to have seriously helped slow down motorists speeding through the route!

-Do you have any interesting or fun facts about Route 66 that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Route 66?
+Share them in the comments below!